mSvcBench/muBench/README.md

 To emulate real case scenarios, **µBench** deploys the modeled applications on top of distributed environments, like [Kubernetes](https://kubernetes.io).

 You can learn more about µBench [here](Docs/Manual.md)

+This software is supported by:
+- Liquid_Edge project, funded by Italian Ministry of University and Research within the PRIN 2017 program